 - ADHD

-- Behavioral, emotional issues
+- Behavioral and emotional issues

 - Feeding problems and nutritional deficiencies